jsthomas/jsthomas.github.io/content/pages/about.md

 Currently, I'm attending the [Recurse Center](https://www.recurse.com/), where I'm making open source contributions to the OCaml ecosystem.
-If you're interested in hiring me in a functional programming or research role, please get in touch.

 ## Contact Information and Resume